Mellanox/libvma/README.txt

 degradation of ~50-100 nano sec per half round trip)

 VMA_RX_SW_CSUM
-Enable/Disable software checksum validation for receive IP and TCP/UDP packets.
+This parameter enables/disables software checksum validation for received IP packets (TCP and UDP packets).
-Software checksum validation will be compute (if enabled) only if HW checksum validation failed.
+When this parameter is enabled, software checksum validation will be calculated only if hardware checksum validation was not performed (in which case a performance degradation might occur).
-Use value of 0 to disable.
+Use value of 0 to disable the parameter.
-Use value of 1 for enable.
+Use value of 1 to enable the parameter.
-Enabled by default (should cause a performance degradation if HW checksum validation is not supported)
+Default value is 1.

 VMA_EXCEPTION_HANDLING
 Mode for handling missing support or error cases in Socket API or functionality by VMA.